SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 May 10, 2013 By scottdm 1 Comment

-Almost a year ago, I blogged about results from field trials of the soon-to-be-released, fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
+Some time ago, I blogged about results from field trials of the soon-to-be-released, fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
 Turns out, many of the diagnoses in the “new and improved” version were simply unreliable.
 In fact, the likelihood of two clinicians, applying the same criteria to assess the same person for the two most common mental health conditions—anxiety and depression—and agreeing, was worse than it was with DSM IV, the ICD-10, or the DSM-III!

 The question of validity, that is how well the diagnoses relate to real world phenomena, has never been addressed empirically in any edition.
 Essentially, DSM is a collection of symptom clusters, not too dissimilar from categorizing people according to the four humours—and, it turns out, about as helpful in determining the appropriate or likely outcome of any treatment provided.